 Big Data Surveillance and Security Intelligence is a valuable, polished compilation with much to offer academics and policy makers interested in privacy, security, surveillance, and law – both within Canada and around the world.

 The rise of big data surveillance has been rapid and secretive.
 This book, which collects the who’s who of the Canadian surveillance and civil liberties fields, addresses a gap in the scholarship on ‘high policing’ and security intelligence in Canada.

-David Lyon is Director of the Surveillance Studies Centre and Queen’s Research Chair in Surveillance Studies at Queen’s University, Kingston, where he is a professor of sociology and of law.
-He is the author of Surveillance after Snowden, The Culture of Surveillance: Watching as a Way of Life, and Liquid Surveillance: A Conversation (with Zygmunt Bauman), among other works, and has co-edited numerous other publications.
+David Lyon is the director of the Surveillance Studies Centre and Queen’s Research Chair in Surveillance Studies at Queen’s University, Kingston, where he is also a professor of sociology and of law.
+He is the author of Surveillance after Snowden and The Culture of Surveillance: Watching as a Way of Life and co-author, with Zygmunt Bauman, of Liquid Surveillance: A Conversation, among other works, and has co-edited numerous other publications.
 He is the winner of a 2018 Outstanding Contribution Award from the Surveillance Studies Network and many other awards.

-David Murakami Wood is associate professor of sociology and former Canada Research Chair in Surveillance Studies at Queen’s University, Kingston.
-His PhD was about the transnational network of US National Security Agency bases, and he has since worked mainly on global surveillance, urban surveillance, and smart cities in the UK, Canada, Brazil, and Japan, where he has held two major research fellowships.
+David Murakami Wood is an associate professor of sociology and former Canada Research Chair in Surveillance Studies at Queen’s University, Kingston.
+He has worked mainly on global surveillance, urban surveillance, and smart cities in the UK, Canada, Brazil, and Japan, where he has held two major research fellowships.
 He is co-editor-in-chief of the journal Surveillance & Society, as well as a media commentator on surveillance issues.